scbedd/service-repo-generator/doc/writeup.md

 Each job will generate documentation for all onboarded monikers.
 There is a bit of manual effort here though.
 As part of the service-repo generation, a `ci-configs` folder will be created.
 Each configuration is utilized outputs for a single moniker.

-< walk through on how to duplicate the CI run steps>
+TODO: walk through updating CI.
+Can we script this?